wp-plugins/codepeople-post-map/readme.txt

 *   Display a bubble by default: display  a bubble opened by default.
 *   Display map in post / page: When the Google maps are inserted in a post you can select whether to display the Google maps or display an icon, which displays the map, when pressed (if the Google maps are inserted into a template that allows multiple posts, this option does not apply)
 *   Options: This setting allows you to select which map controls should be available.
-*	Display the get directions link: Displays a link in the infowindow to get the direction to the point (available only in the premium version of plugin)
+*	Display the get directions link: Displays a link in the infowindow to get the directions to the point (available only in the premium version of plugin)
 *	Display a link to Google Maps: Displays a link in the infowindow to load the point directly on Google Maps.
 *   Enter the number of points on the post / page map: When the Google maps are inserted into a post, points that belong to the same categories will be shown on the same Google map.
 This option allows you to set the number of points to be shown.
 When the Google maps are inserted into a template that allows multiple posts this option does not apply.
 *   Highlight post when mouse hovers over related point on map:  When the Google maps are inserted into a template that allows multiple posts,  hovering the mouse over one of the points will highlight the associated post through assignment of a class in the next setup option.